hdShang/arxiv-daily/docs/cs-CV/2025-05-29/papers/250523764v2-mmsi-bench-a-benchmark-for-multi-image-spatial-intelligence.md

 ---
 layout: default
-title: MMSI-Bench: A Benchmark for Multi-Image Spatial Intelligence
+title: "MMSI-Bench: A Benchmark for Multi-Image Spatial Intelligence"
 ---

 # MMSI-Bench: A Benchmark for Multi-Image Spatial Intelligence